fluix/apidoc2ts/CONTRIBUTING.md

 - `$ npm run lint` will run tslint and print all issues in human readable format
 - `$ npm link` will make a link the local package instead of global and thus any change you make will be immediately available

+Also we have a precommit hook that will run all tests and code-style linter and will prevent a commit if any of them fails.

 ### I fixed a bug or made an improvement

 Open a new GitHub pull request with the patch.
 Description should clearly describe the problem and solution, what have been done and what changed.
 If it is a fix for a specific issue reference it by adding the number of that issue.

 ### Code conventions?

 Currently we are following the extended Airbnb code style and have tslint rules for that.
+We use UpperCamelCase for files and kebab-case for directories.
 Also we are covering with tests every piece of functionality that we have.
 Besides that commit messages should consist of one-line header with a present tense imperative and a longer description of what and probably why something have been changed if needed.